What can we do as parents:

 From a neurological standpoint there is also a potential difference in brain chemistry due to higher levels of dopamine being released while using screens during critical brain development periods.
 Our current understanding of this risk is limited.
 But erring on the side of caution is safest practise.

-With regards to social skills and children, there is research highlighting the impact of excessive screen time on attention span and the ability to read nonverbal cues and nuances in face-to-face social interactions.
+With regards to social skills and children, there is research highlighting the impact of excessive screen time on attention span, being able to delay gratification (basically wait for things as most things in screen world are instant), and the ability to read nonverbal cues and nuances in face-to-face social interactions.
 These are critical skills for children to develop to get what they need from their ever-changing environment; connection, attachment and attention.

 Additionally, children’s language development, specifically their expressive language development is significantly impacted by increased exposure to screen time.